xuzhiwei00/pwa-studio/pwa-devdocs/src/venia-pwa-concept/project-structure/index.md

   Copy and execute this file in a Magento instance to install the sample data.

 [`server.js`][]
-: A node script that runs the UPWARD staging server when the `yarn run stage:venia` command is used.
+: A node script that runs the UPWARD staging server when the `yarn run stage:venia`

-[`validate-environment.js`][]
-: A node script that validates the `.env` environment file.

-[`validate-queries.js`][]
-: validates that all `.graphql` query files in the project are valid for the GraphQL schema of the Magento backend instance specified in `.env`.

 [`venia-upward.yml`][]
 : The [UPWARD server specification][] for the Venia PWA storefront.